fnk0/FlashCards-Codelab/README.md

                     R.animator.alpha_in, R.animator.alpha_out) // Animations for the fragment out...
             .replace(R.id.frame_container, activeFragment) // We then replace whatever is inside FrameLayout to our activeFragment
             .commit(); // Commit the change
-    // update selected item and title, then close the drawer getDrawerList().setItemChecked(position, true); // We now set the item on the drawer that has been cliced as active getDrawerList().setSelection(position); // Same concept as above...
+    // update selected item and title
+    getDrawerList().setItemChecked(position, true); // We now set the item on the drawer that has been cliced as active getDrawerList().setSelection(position); // Same concept as above...
     setTitle(navMenuTitles[position]); // We not change the title of the Action Bar to match our fragment.